More Features of Matrix

 Discord

-To bridge a Matrix room with a Discord channel, you can install matrix-appservice-discord if you’re running your own homeserver3, or set up one of the free public bridges otherwise:
+To bridge a Matrix room with a Discord channel, you can install matrix-appservice-discord or mautrix discord if you’re running your own homeserver3, or set up one of the free public bridges otherwise:

 Matrix users will show up as webhooks on Discord, and Discord users will show up as standard users on Matrix (but you cannot DM them).
 There is no puppeting.